Lobster War: Interest in the Brazilian Northeast

 With the shortage, there was increased interest from fishermen at the fishing port of Camaret, on the northwest coast of France, in the Brazilian Northeast and the lobsters that inhabited there.
 The French then sent a delegation to Recife to conduct research on lobster nurseries.
 In March 1961, the authorization was issued and was valid for 180 days; however, only three vessels could be sent, following a French request.
 Moreover, the Brazilian government required representatives from the Brazilian Navy to board as inspectors.
 Thus, it didn't take long for the reports to show that instead of three, there were four fishing vessels in action.
 Furthermore, there was no research being conducted.
 The four boats were fishing and intended to take the lobsters to Europe.
-(Note: They settled on a spot off the coast of Brazil at which lobsters are found on submerged ledges at depths of 250–650 ft.)
+(Note: They settled on a spot off the coast of Brazil at which lobsters are found on submerged ledges at depths of 75–200 m.)

 In November of the same year, France requested authorization again, now with João Goulart as the nation's president, as Jânio Quadros had resigned a month earlier.
 The authorization was granted, and as before, the French continued fishing and were expelled from the Brazilian maritime territory.
 From then on, vessels began to be seized – but were soon released without further consequences.

 Since local fishermen complained that large boats were coming from France to catch lobster off the state of Pernambuco, Brazilian Admiral Arnoldo Toscano ordered two corvettes to sail to the area of the French fishing boats.
 Seeing that the fishermen's claim was justifiable, the captain of the Brazilian vessel then demanded for the French boats to recede to deeper water and to leave the continental shelf to smaller Brazilian vessels.

 Diplomatic battle

 Throughout 1962, a diplomatic dispute between the two countries ensued.
 Brazil claimed that the lobsters were in the exclusive economic zone of the country, while France relied on the 1958 Geneva Convention, which established guidelines for high seas fishing, even though neither country had signed the convention.
-Early in the year, the Brazilian corvette seized the fishing vessel Cassiopée, 10 miles off the northeast coast.
+Early in the year, the Brazilian corvette seized the fishing vessel Cassiopée, 10 mi off the northeast coast.

 During the negotiations to establish a form of modus vivendi regarding the crustacean, France argued that the lobster moved from one place to another by jumping and, therefore, should be considered as a fish and not a resource of the continental shelf.
-According to Commander Paulo de Castro, of the Brazilian Navy, the argument was weak and, ironically, he said:“By analogy, if a lobster is a fish because it moves by jumping, then a kangaroo is a bird.”
+According to Commander Paulo de Castro, of the Brazilian Navy, the argument was weak and, sarcastically, he quipped:“By analogy, if a lobster is a fish because it moves by jumping, then a kangaroo is a bird.”